pmreis/TeslaImprovementBacklog/README.md

 # Tesla Improvement Backlog

 A repository containing a checklist of issues and features that would improve Product Quality or User Experience.
+Units mentioned in this document will follow the International System of Units and dates will be presented in the **yyyy/mm/dd** format.

 ## Backlog